Linaro/lava/doc/pipeline-admin.rst

  {% set connection_command = 'telnet playgroundmaster 7018' %}
  {% set power_on_command = '/usr/bin/pduclient --daemon services --hostname pdu09 --command on --port 04' %}

+.. warning:: the device dictionary parameters are **replaced** when the dictionary is updated, which is why the ``extends`` field is required.
+   Be sure to merge any existing dictionary with the settings you need to change or the existing settings will be lost.
+LAVA does not preserve history of a device dictionary, it is recommended that the files used to create the dictionaries are kept under version control.

 .. _viewing_device_dictionary_content:

 Viewing current device dictionary content